jayhostan/node-run-node-cb-000/README.md

 To get the version of Node installed.

 Obviously, the commands and options will evolve with the future versions.
-It's good to know the current list by just typing `$ node --help`.
+It's good to know the current list by just typing `node --help`.

 ## Use node CLI command options and flags to launch node scripts in different modes